splicemachine/ml-workflow/README.md

      * azure
      * default

-You can run ml-workflow locally using docker-compose.
-The docker-comopse is set up, but missing a few fields that the user must provide in a <code>.env</code> file.<br>
 The following fields <b>may</b> be provided (only if you want to deploy models to the relevant endpoints):
 * AZURE_USERNAME
 * AZURE_PASSWORD